Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: Introduction

-However, UDA methods for natural scene images may not be directly transferred to remote sensing images, because of the spatial resolution problem.
-Spatial resolution \cite{8732688,8636542} is one of the important characteristics of remote sensing images.
+However, these typical algorithms mainly address the semantic segmentation problem on natural scene image, and the performance would be influenced when applied on remote sensing images because of the spatial resolution difference.
+Spatial resolution \cite{Pan2019Super,Liu2019} is one of the important characteristics of remote sensing images.
 Unlike natural scene images, the sensors used to acquire remote sensing images usually have significant differences, which results in different spatial resolutions.
 Moreover, the definition of resolution in remote sensing image is not the same as that in natural scene.
 For example, there may be both large and small cars in a natural scene image, however, a car in a 4m-resolution remote sensing image can never be the same size as a car in a 1m-resolution image.
-On the other hand, if we only considered UDA for remote sensing images with the same resolution \cite{8932673,9047180}, the available data should be severely compressed.
+On the other hand, if we only considered UDA for remote sensing images with the same resolution \cite{Liu2020, Tasar2020}, the available data should be severely compressed.
 Therefore, we may conclude that UDA for remote sensing images should not only narrow the gaps between source and target domains, but also address the issue of different resolutions.